things bullies hate most

 Moreover, there is verbal bullying just as there is verbal abuse.
 It’s the same with other types of bullying and abuse.
 There are physical and emotional bullying and abuse, as well as psychological, relational, and social.

-Moreover, the features and after-affects of both are all the same as well.
+Moreover, the features and aftereffects of both are the same as well.
 Therefore, the questions remain?
 Why don’t more people equate bullying with abuse?
+They each have the same characteristics.

 Also, why do we continue to separate the two as different things when, in fact, they’re one and the same?